U.S. to help nations replace Iran oil, may consider waivers

 To lure Indian buyers and protect is oil revenue, Iran has been offering extended credit terms and almost free shipping.

-“But our mission set is to ensure that Iran doesn’t engage in malign behaviour with wealth that comes from countries around the world.
+“But our mission set is to ensure that Iran doesn’t engage in malign behavior with wealth that comes from countries around the world.
 Thus the purpose of the sanctions,” Pompeo said.

 Source: Reuters (Writing by Nidhi Verma; Editing by Sanjeev Miglani and Angus MacSwan)